How To Do Plyometrics For Basketball Players: Simple Plyo Exercises Get SHOCKING Results

 I believe that depth jumps combined with box jumps potentiate the nervous system to fire at a more efficient, faster rate better than any other exercise.

-Combining Box Jumps and Depth Jumps For "Shocking" Results
+Combining Box Jumps and Depth Jumps For "Shocking" Results On Court

 The depth jump is performed when an athlete drops off a box, lands briefly absorbing the shock, and then immediately jumps as high as possible.
 The major focus should be on decreasing the total duration of the landing period (or amortization phase).